ThomasDeutsch/flowcards/README.md

 }
 ```
 This a 1-to-1 translation: from a scenario as a user-flow to a scenario in code.<br/>
-We can use this as a common-ground, to reason about the software we want to build - as a team.<br/>
+We can use this as a common-ground, to talk about the software we want to build.<br/>
+A developer might give the feedback, that the 'confirmAndPurchase' event is an async event<br/>
+and that the UX-Team needs to think about some kind of loading-spinner after the button is clicked.<br/>
+Even after weeks and months into the project, a developer can always refer to this scenario as the source of truth.<br/>

 ## Getting Started
+todo: LINK

 ## Packages